 Anyway, I’m figuring on being here for a while yet.
 A friend of mine recently had the honour of briefly being the oldest man in the world.
 He was 110, and he really had his marbles together up until the last year or two.
 He did research into the paranormal.
 So if he could get to 110, there’s no reason why I can’t!

 There’s a wonderful author, the Argentinian writer Jorge Luis Borges.
 He wrote a short story book called Ficciones – magical Cabalistic stuff – and in one of the stories the last line is, “A gentleman only fights for lost causes.”
 It’s a great line.
 I don’t necessarily consider myself a gentleman, but it’s hard to do this – it’s hard not to get affected by the sort of stuff that’s happening around us every day.

-Books by John Anthony West – including Serpent in the Sky: The High Wisdom of Ancient Egypt and The Traveler’s Key to Ancient Egypt, as well as The Mystery of the Sphinx DVD, are available direct from John Anthony West at www.jawest.net/books_vids.htm.
-For his tours to Egypt, click here.
+Books by John Anthony West – including Serpent in the Sky: The High Wisdom of Ancient Egypt and The Traveler’s Key to Ancient Egypt, as well as The Mystery of the Sphinx DVD, are available direct from John Anthony West’s website at www.jawest.net/books_vids.htm.

 © New Dawn Magazine and the respective author.